 I'm Jackson "Jack" Dulzo, a University of Oregon grad and Portland transplant.
 I grew up in Los Angeles, but after visiting UO in high school I knew that Oregon would be my next step.
 At UO I majored in both Advertising and Public Relations within the School of Journalism and Communication, and I couldn't be happier to be a Duck Alumni.
 My creative background (photography, video editing and graphic design) gave me the tools to be effective in any number of roles, but I have found a passion for creative strategy, production and strategic communication.

-I devote most of my free time to volleyball; I've been playing for around eight years now, including for UO as captain of the men's club team.
+I devote most of my free time to volleyball; I've been playing for around 10 years now, including for UO as captain of the men's club team.
 In addition to playing and leading my team on the court, I served my team as coordinator and coach.
 This had me leading tryouts, coaching practices, and managing all manner of team affairs, including budget, travel, and tournaments.
 Over the years I've accumulated lifelong friends, all-league honors, and countless fond memories.
 Currently I am an assistant Varsity coach at Southridge High School.

 The work showcased on this website is an amalgamation of projects both scholarly and personal; everything is of my sole creation unless stated otherwise.
 Check out Top Shelf for a showcase of some of my best work.